Understanding Personal Time Off

 Is there a difference between the implementation of this policy if I am in a research-stream program versus a professional stream program?

 Yes.
-By design, research-stream programs involve more independent work, research, and writing where the timing is more flexible, while professional-stream programs involve more coursework and internships/placements where the timing is more scheduled.
+By design, research-stream programs involve more independent work, research, and writing, where the timing is more flexible, whereas professional-stream programs involve more coursework and internships / placements where the timing is more scheduled.
 As such, there are significant differences between the implementation of this policy across these two types of programs.

-Research-stream programs – If you are in a research-stream program, the timing of your personal time off can be flexible, as long as it does not interfere with your coursework or your grant/scholarship application deadlines.
+- Research-stream programs: If you are in a research-stream program, the timing of your personal time off can be flexible, as long as it does not interfere with your coursework or your grant / scholarship application deadlines.
+Students should work with their supervisors to determine a schedule for personal time off across the academic year.

-Professional-stream programs – If you are in a professional-stream program, your personal time off will be determined by your program’s curriculum, considering both coursework and internships/placements schedules.
+- Professional-stream programs: If you are in a professional-stream program, your personal time off will be pre-scheduled and determined by your program’s curriculum, considering both coursework and internships / placements schedules.

-Can I take time off if I am employed by the University?
+Can I take time off through this policy if I am employed by the University?

 The policy only pertains to your role as a student, not your role in any employment you may have with the university.
 If you have any kind of employment relationship with the University, e.g., Teaching Assistants, Research Assistants, Graduate Student Library Assistants, etc., you should speak with your employment supervisor and consult the applicable collective agreement(s), if any, on all matters and questions pertaining to your employment, including for obtaining approval of any time off work.